 Request for Reconsideration

-If your accommodation request is denied and you wish to appeal, a letter requesting reconsideration should be sent to Dr. Russell Wigginton, Vice President of Student Life and Dean of Students, within 10 working days of the denial.
+If your accommodation request is denied and you wish to appeal, a letter requesting reconsideration should be sent to the Vice President of Student Life within 10 working days of the denial.
 Included in the letter should be a statement giving the Student Accessibility Services Director permission to release all confidential information related to your request to the Vice President of Student Life.

 Faculty who question the appropriateness of a student’s approved accommodation may follow the same procedure outlined for students.
 An accommodation that poses a direct threat to the health and safety of others, requires a substantial alteration in the manner in which a course is taught or to an essential element of the curriculum, or that creates an undue financial or administrative burden is eligible for reconsideration.
 Faculty may also appeal denied requests for consideration to the Vice President of Student Life —in this case, the Student Accessibility Services Director will require the student in question to sign a release form.
 The decision of the Vice President of Student Life will be considered final in either case.